-Global Savings Group and Ukraine Support
+Global Savings Group and Support for Ukraine

 At Global Savings Group, we value people: our team members, customers, and every human being.
 The recent events in Ukraine have deeply hurt and saddened us.
 Still, realising that millions of people are under immediate threat, we had to act.